ZzMEGAzZ/Wordle/README.md

 # Wordle
-This is a Wordle Game use a socket and multithreading in java language with Low GUI
+This is a Wordle Game use a socket and multithreading in java language with GUI